Erotemic/ibeis/README.rst

 ------------------------------------------------------

 .. image:: http://i.imgur.com/TNCiEBe.png
-    :alt: "(Note: the rhino and wildebeest mathces may be dubious.
+    :alt: "(Note: the rhino and wildebeest matches may be dubious.
 Other species do work well though")

 Installation Instructions (updated 2020-Nov-01)